-The star gazes are held at various observatories and other locations in the area.
+The star gazes are held at Lookout Observatory, Grassland Mountain Observatory, or other locations in the area.
 We use a number of observing sites throughout the year based upon weather conditions and accessibility.
 To the right, find a list of our scheduled star gaze dates for the year.
 It’s not unusual for the club to conduct star gazes on additional nights during the year.
 Check the “home page” for the latest posting of upcoming star gazes along with their assigned observing locations, as well as possible postponements/cancellations due to weather conditions.

 More About the Star Gazes and Etiquette